 Another source claims the name was derived from "the cot on the lower hill; from cru, a cot; tane, lower, and dun or din, a hill; or it may be the chalk hill, from krit, Saxon, chalk."

 Early Origins of the Crutendint family

 The surname Crutendint was first found in West Kent at Crittenden.
 While this is the generally accepted origin of the name one source claims the family originally "came from Criddon, formerly Critendone (Cridela's hill), in Shropshire."

 Early History of the Crutendint family

 This web page shows only a small excerpt of our Crutendint research.
-Another 198 words (14 lines of text) covering the years 148 and 1481 are included under the topic Early Crutendint History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 148 and 1481 are included under the topic Early Crutendint History in all our PDF Extended History products and printed products wherever possible.

 Crutendint Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Crutendint has been recorded under many different variations, including Crittenden, Cruttenden, Critenden, Crutenden and many more.

 Early Notables of the Crutendint family (pre 1700)

 More information is included under the topic Early Crutendint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crutendint family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Crutendint or a variant listed above: George Crittenden who arrived in San Francisco in 1852 with his wife, six children, and two servants; Albert Crittenden, who arrived in Philadelphia in 1876.